Elkins, Arkansas: Education

 Public education for students in kindergarten through grade 12 in most of Elkins is provided by the Elkins School District, which leads to graduation at Elkins High School.

 Sections of Elkins are in the Fayetteville School District.
 Fayetteville High School is that district's comprehensive high school.

 Collins Mound Site

 Consisting of 5 mounds within an 18-acre area located near the White River, this site has been dated to the Early to Middle Mississippian period (A.D.
 900-1400.)
 Geometric surveys have hinted at the site being a complex prehistoric settlement associated with complex ritual mortuary events linking regional native populations.

-Both rectangular and circular architectural structures have been noted, including a possible central plaza space.
+Both rectangular and dodecahedron fractal architectural structures have been noted, including a possible central plaza space.

+Transportation

+As of 2023, there is no fixed route transit service in Elkins.
+Ozark Regional Transit operates demand-response service in the city.
+The nearest intercity bus service is provided by Jefferson Lines in nearby Fayetteville.